Manage details associated with a user, including aliases, team membership, and view rights on the user details page.

 - Unmerge alias.
-If an alias was incorrectly added to the user, you can remove them by clicking Unmerge.
+If an alias was incorrectly added to the user, click Unmerge to remove it.

-Under the Teams tab, manage the user's team membership and view rights for each team.
+Under the Teams tab, manage the user's team membership and view rights.
+These are set per team.

 - Search for an existing team and add the user to the team.

 - Adjust the user's team level view rights by team.

 - For users on a team, select the user's team membership type as viewer or contributor.
 Learn more about types of view rights.

 Tip: You may see Inherit under either view rights field.
 Inherit means the user inherits the view rights set at the role or organization level.